 ABOUT THE AUTHOR

 William P. Barrett, who was the Special Projects Editor for Crosswinds, is a veteran journalist for national publications.
-Formerly a resident of Albuquerque, he now lives in Las Vegas.
-For Crosswinds, he authored or co-authored articles about the FBI Files Of Georgia O’Keeffe and lists of the New Mexico’s 40 Largest Landowners, 25 Richest Persons, and Six Alleged Roswell Incident Crash Sites.
-His e-mail address is: email@example.com.
+Formerly a resident of Albuquerque, he now lives in Las Vegas, Nevada.
+For Crosswinds, he authored or co-authored articles about the FBI Files Of Georgia O’Keeffe and lists of New Mexico’s 40 Largest Landowners, 25 Richest Persons, and Six Alleged Roswell Incident Crash Sites.
+His e-mail address is: firstname.lastname@example.org.